 Every year, it takes a few workouts to realize what all I need to wear for each temperature range.
 Sometimes it is the sudden shift in temperatures, the fear of being cold or the simple fact that sometimes I can’t remember what I did yesterday (let alone the last time it was cold.)
 All I know is that I always end up cold one way or another.
 I bet you’ve had this same issue as the seasons change.
-Let me help you by providing a starting guide that you can consult and modify for you and your climate.
+Let me help you by providing a guide you can consult and modify for you and your climate.

 50-60 degrees: Arm warmers, knee warmers/leg warmers, short sleeve base layer, wind front gloves & vest

 40-50 degrees: Arm warmers, knee warmers/leg warmers, short sleeve base layer, wind front gloves, toe/shoe covers & vest or long sleeve jersey